ebruchez/ebruchez.github.io/_posts/2021-02-04-ibm-memory-typewriter.md

 [^mechanical-keyboard]: If that's the fact, interestingly, they were calling those keyboard "electronic" in the 1970s, while today those same types of keyboards with switches are referred to as "mechanical keyboards"!

-[^twdb-first]: This is the first entry for the IBM Memory Typewriter on TWDB!
+[^twdb-first]: These are the first entries on TWDB for the IBM Memory Typewriter and the IBM Electronic Typewriter 75!

 <!--
 Interesting stuff from John J. G. Savard: